akeneo/pim-docs/cookbook/import_export/create-specific-connector.rst

 Skip Erroneous Data
 -------------------

-To skip the current line and pass to the next one, you need to throw the following exception:
+To skip the current line and go to the next one, you need to throw the following exception:

 .. code-block:: php